Septic Tank Maintenance

 If your system is working properly, the partially treated wastewater from the tank slowly enters the ground.
 Once in the soil, tiny microorganisms and oxygen work to attack any waste particles, bacteria, viruses, etc. that are in the polluted water.
 As long as the soil is not waterlogged, the soil will purify the wastewater.

 Septic systems are a great example of a simple system that works.
 As long as you understand how they work and keep the tanks free of debris, you will be in good shape.
-Don't underestimate their ability to safely treat wastewater!
+Don't underestimate their ability to safely treat wastewater

-Oxygen bleach has been around for some time but only in the past 10 years has it started to be widely available to consumers like you and I. Previously, it was only used by large commercial and institutional organizations.
+Oxygen bleach has been around for some time but only in the past 10 years has it started to be widely available to consumers like you and me.
+Previously, it was only used by large commercial and institutional organizations.
 Ads for oxygen bleach can be seen on cable TV infomercials.
 You may have noticed it in hardware stores or home centers where it is sold as a deck cleaner.
 One brand is Wolman's Deck Brightener.
 The problem with many of these products is they may contain up to 30% fillers that can harm septic systems.

 Sizing Requirements for Septic Tanks